opentargets-archive/data_pipeline/README.md

 Each target checks that the required Elasticsearch indices exist (via `scripts/check_index.py`) before execution.

+Note that there is a `validate_custom` target which an be used to run the validation/evidence step on a JSON evidence file that is not part of the core Open Targets build, e.g. assuming the file is placed in `json/custom.json.gz`;

+`make "CUSTOM_JSON_FILE=$(pwd)/json/custom.json.gz" validate_custom`

 There are several targets which speed up common tasks, such as
  * `list_indices`
  * `clean` (see also `clean_json`, `clean_logs`, `clean_indice`)